 In the Boy Scouts, I had several nicknames as well.
 One year at camp, I was stung by a hornet and had to be rushed to the hospital in the middle of the night.
 The next morning at reveille, there were two scouts on either side of me holding me up for the salute to the flag, because I was so out of it on painkillers.
 The Scoutmaster named me the “Green Hornet,” in reference to the old show.
 Not long after that, I created a comic with a main character named Swirley Scout.
 I took on that name, occasionally, too.
 Then, in a side organization of the Boy Scouts, a secret fraternity within known as the Order of the Arrow, I earned the Vigil Honor and was given a name of the Delaware Indian tribe – Hattelu Lenapeuhoxen, or “He Who Wears Sandals.”
 Those were different days.

 In college, I only had one name.
 It was a name I carried all four years.
 It was a name so deeply embedded into my identity – the only name people called me – that some people didn’t know me as Philip, and I even accidentally used it to sign an email to a professor one time.
 The name?
 Bolton.
-Which I, for a reason I don’t quite understand, chose to spell “B0lton” with a zero.
+I generally spelled it “B0lton” with a zero.
 The name was my pledge name, bestowed by my Kappa Sigma brethren while I was still a young pledge.
 It was a reference to a character in the movie Office Space – to this scene, actually.
-Supposedly, one day, I was cleaning the hall as one of my “pledge jobs,” and I was singing rap music under my breath when a brother walked by and I suddenly got quiet.
+Supposedly, one day, I was cleaning the hall as one of my “pledge jobs,” and I was under my breath when a brother walked by and I suddenly got quiet.
 They claimed I shared mannerisms with the character, Bolton, in the movie, which was fitting because my Sophomore year, my brother Chester and I reenacted this scene, destroying several desks, old computer monitors, and even an old printer in the fraternity parking lot.
 I loved the name and wore it proudly, along with my pledge brothers NAFTA, LuPe, Keebler, Diva, Chester, etc.

-At Lakeshore, Troy called me Phil, and I began to notice that “Phil” was an endearing way of saying Philip.
+At Lakeshore, some called me Phil, and I began to notice that “Phil” was an endearing way of saying Philip.
 It was common for people up north to shorten my name like that, but when it happened down south, it was something people did with an endearing tone.
-I always introduced myself as Philip, but I definitely loved being called Phil.
+I always introduced myself as Philip, but I definitely grew to love being called Phil.

 Then, of course, there was Fouad in Morocco, named by my friend Driss.
 It means heart in classical Arabic.
 It’s definitely a name I miss.